READ CHAPTER ONE

-“You sure you want an older home?”
-Jennifer Larson stepped into the living room of the early-American style home, eyed the faded wallpaper and fought the dust tickling her nose.
-The doors leading from the room had the added benefit of creating functional areas for the office space her client wanted.
-But sheer age and the dilapidated state of the place would require a significant amount of time and money to return the house to its prior glory.
+She lifted her gaze to the faded wallpaper in the living room of an early American style home.
+The doors leading from the room had the added benefit of creating several functional areas for the office space her client, Hagan Cheney wanted.
+But the sheer age and the dilapidated state of the place would require a significant amount of time and money to return the house to its prior glory.
+The desire to sell this house escaped her.
+Dust tickled her nose and her eyes watered.
+The view before her didn’t improve.
+“Are you sure you want an older home?”

-She shivered and air rushed through her nose on a loud sneeze.
+She shivered.
+Air rushed through her nose on a loud sneeze.

 “Gesundheit,” Hagan threw over his shoulder, shifting so that his masculine silhouette blocked her view of the wintry landscape.